[Hex crawl/campaign setting]

 PART THE SECOND: ADDITIONAL SANDBOX RULES

-In addition to map keys and some truly amazing maps the booklet also has some rules and random fucking tables of varying usefullness.
-While each is in some way conductive to the buisness of running a Sandbox campaign in the Wilderlands they are so different and chaotically organized I am left with little option but to go through them one at a time in a list-like fashion.
+In addition to map keys and some truly amazing maps the booklet also has some rules and random fucking tables of varying usefulness.
+While each is in some way conductive to the business of running a Sandbox campaign in the Wilderlands they are so different and chaotically organized I am left with little option but to go through them one at a time in tiresome list-like fashion.
 I shall attempt terse evocative criticism (I failed my roll).

 Ruin generation table: Admirably thorough but feels somewhat generic and uninspiring.
 Recommended as a stopgap measure for quick ruin/relic generation only.

 Random Cave Generation Table: All this work for a monster lair?
 Having a randomly generated cavern that can be made by simply rolling dice every turn might seem useful to some but in practice it is probably better just to wing it.
 Who wants to spend fucking ages exploring a cave with only one monster?
 Same with dungeons.
 The guidelines on burrows or dwellings provide a general guideline on the creation thereof but bleh, too much dicerolling for too little payoff.